AishaAli-a/kafka-docker-setup/README.md

-# Git Guide for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect Docker Compose Setup
+# Guide for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect Docker Compose Setup

 This document provides a guide to set up a local development environment using Docker Compose for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect.